World Cancer Day 2021 – Your questions answered

 Nick is a Diplomate of the European (2003) and American (2009) College of Veterinary Surgeons and is the only surgeon working in the UK to have completed a Fellowship in Surgical Oncology.
 In line with this, he is the only vet working in the UK to be awarded specialist status in Small Animal Surgery (Oncology) by Royal College of Veterinary Surgeons.

-What are the number one signs of cancer that are often overlooked by pet owners?
+What are the number one signs of cancer in animals that are often overlooked by families?

 What is the most common cancer in cats?